-The impact of the Scrutiny report cannot be assessed until, at the earliest, an outline of a report has been developed.
+The impact of a new Strategy cannot be assessed until, at the earliest, an outline of a proposal has been developed.
 Therefore within the Scrutiny Panel's report it could suggest that any impact on the eight protected characteristics be taken into account.